 For shoes, I packed just two pairs.
 The first was a pair of flip-flops, which I wore in the hostel showers.

-The other was a pair of Ugg Simmens waterproof boots in slate (which is now sold out).
+The other was a pair of Ugg Wilde waterproof boots in slate (which is now sold out).
 I’ve raved about these boots on other posts in the Travel Fashion Girl Facebook group before, but now I can say it loud and proud: these are the BEST boots for lightweight winter travel.
 While the boots Alex packed were the UGG Wilde, they are sadly out of stock, but the Ashton leather waterproof boots are similar to the Wilde and so versatile!

 They’re warm and comfortable even after walking around for eight hours.
 They also look stylish enough to wear in the cities yet sturdy enough for hiking on forest paths.
 They didn’t have as much traction as I would’ve liked in icy conditions, but I just made sure to step carefully and I was fine.
 These are SO, SO, SO GOOD.
 (I even cover more on proper winter shoes in the video below!)